-- used as well as the name and signature of the person receiving or using it. - d.
+- d.
 All transfers must be clearly recorded in an auditable format (logbook), where appropriate a key lock register should also be maintained. - e.
 A designated official who is responsible and accountable for the storage, transportation and handling of explosives shall always be appointed by mine action organisations.
-Records are to be kept and made available for inspection by UNMAS/NMAA or other inspecting agencies.
+Records are to be kept and made available for inspection by UNMAS-UNMISS/NMAA or other inspecting agencies.